nus-cs2113-AY2223S2/tp/docs/team/PoobalanAatmikaLakshmi.md

 - Added functionality to handle duplicates in storage class
 - Implemented code to detect events clashing with other events
 - Added code to detect duplicate modules in moduleList and its exception
-- Added some tests for Parser class
+- Added some JUnit tests for Parser class
+- Added Junit tests for task command portion of help command class
 - Patches

 -